abdulkholid/pokemon/README.md

 - Click on a Pokemon you liked the most
 - Pop-up detail about clicked pokemon will appear
 - Click "Catch this Pokemon"
-- If you lucky, you will got the Pokemon.
+- If you are lucky, you will get the Pokemon.

 Happy Catching!
 Gotcha!